brooth/androjeta/README.md

 ```
 Note that `Androjeta` is a annotation processing tool so you need an `apt` plugin.
 It's recommended to use [android-apt by Hugo Visser][android-apt-plugin]

+Complete installation script and samples are available in [androjeta-samples project][androjeta-samples]

 Configuration:
 --------------
-Please, read configuration section in [this readme][jeta] first.
+Please, read configuration section in [Jeta's README][jeta-configuration] first.

-If you are using [android-apt by Hugo Visser][android-apt-plugin], you can define the path to `jeta.properties` in `arguments` section:
+If you are using [android-apt by Hugo Visser][android-apt-plugin], you can define the path to `jeta.properties` in the `arguments` section:
 ```groovy
 apt {
     arguments {